MicrosoftDocs/defender-docs/defender-xdr/mto-advanced-hunting.md

   - Microsoft Sentinel in the Microsoft Defender portal
 ---

-# Advanced hunting in multi-tenant management for Microsoft Defender XDR
+# Advanced hunting in multitenant management for Microsoft Defender XDR

-Advanced hunting in multi-tenant management for Microsoft Defender XDR allows you to proactively hunt for intrusion attempts and breach activity in email, data, devices, and accounts across multiple tenants at the same time.
-If you have tenants with a Microsoft Sentinel workspace onboarded to the unified security operations platform, search for SIEM data together with XDR data across multiple tenants.
+Advanced hunting in multitenant management for Microsoft Defender XDR allows you to proactively hunt for intrusion attempts and breach activity in email, data, devices, and accounts across multiple tenants at the same time.
+If you have tenants with a Microsoft Sentinel workspace onboarded to the unified security operations platform, search for security information and event management (SIEM) data together with extended detection and response (XDR) data across multiple tenants.

 ## Run cross-tenant queries

-In multi-tenant management, you can use any of the queries you currently have access to.
+In multitenant management, you can use any of the queries you currently have access to.
 They're filtered by tenant in the **Queries** tab.
 Select a tenant to view the queries available under each one.

 Once you load the query in the query editor, you can then specify the scope of the query by tenant by selecting **Tenant scope**: